NemoAndrea/SpotiStation/README.md

 <img src="media/player_render.JPG" width="800">

 # minimal-music-player
-> 🚧 **Note: this project is still under construction and needs major work in documentation and minor software tweaks before it is suitable for general replication.**
+> 🚧 **Note: this project is still under construction and is getting major work in documentation and minor software tweaks before it is suitable for general replication.**

-A **Raspberry Pi** powered **Spotify** music player that aims to be **easy to use for people with cognitive or physical disabilities**, and allow for unsupervised music enjoyment.
+A **Raspberry Pi** powered **Spotify** music player that aims to be **easy to use for people with cognitive or physical disabilities (e.g. Alzheimer's or MS)**, and allow them to enjoy music again independently.

 To suit this purpose, the music player has an **extremely simple interface & operation**.
 A big play/pause button, a physical linear volume slider, and two side buttons that handle convenience functions, but can be omitted.